Choi702/lab-02/README.md

 Estimate of time needed to complete: 2hr
 Start time: 2:40pm
 Finish time:
-Actual time needed to complete:
+Actual time needed to complete: 2hr (in progress)